 Even those that do believe the worst of Obama, however — and there really is little reason to do so — should acknowledge he has done less harm to America’s reputation in eight years than Trump, his successor, has in the past eight months.

-This article originally appeared at Future Economics, December 6, 2016.
+This story originally appeared at Future Economics, December 6, 2016.